sdiehl/stephendiehl.com/posts/books.md

 **Anathem** by Neal Stephenson

+In a fictional world a series of technological catastrophes force the planet's scientists, scholars and philosophers - known as the avout — to live apart from the ‘Sæcular world’ of society at large and are not permitted access to modern technology.
+The avout spend their days engaged in theoretical research until another plant-wide catastrophe forces them to emerge from their cloisted existence.

+> And it happened all the time that the compromise between two perfectly
+> rational alternatives was something that made no sense at all.

 **The Man Who Loved Only Numbers** by Paul Hoffman

 > As a joke I said, "What is the purpose of Life?"
 "Proof and conjecture, and keep the Supreme Fascist's score low."